peterjmartinson/peterjmartinson.github.io/_posts/2017-11-18-Bracketed-Paste.md

 ## The Problem

 You want to clone your GitHub repository to your local machine.
-To do so, you go to the GitHub repo, hit the clipboard, switch to your local terminal, type `git clone` and hit `ctrl-V`.
+To do so, you go to the GitHub repo, hit the clipboard, switch to your local terminal, type `git clone` and hit `ctrl-shift-v`.
 But, strange characters show up around the URL you just pasted.

 If you're like me, you suck it up and delete the characters for a few weeks, since you don't clone too often.
 Then, you really suck it up and look for a solution.
 Googling "get rid of the weird characters that paste into Linux terminal" gets you little succor.